Puda14/auto-LED-basic/README.md

 # The code

-- The light sensor will continuously detect the light in the room.
+- The system is like car reverse parking sensor installation.
-    - If the room is dark, LED will be on.
+    - There are 3 corresponding alarm levels on 3 LEDs.
-    - If the room is bright, LED will be off.
+    - The closer the object is, the more the number of bright LEDs.

 # Future development direction